AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cicd.md

 You will continue to use this repo to make changes to your mesh.

-## Create an action
+## 3. Create a GitHub action

 The GitHub action described in this section updates the specified mesh when a PR is merged to the `main` branch of your repository.

 <InlineAlert variant="info" slots="text"/>

-Before you can successfully run this workflow, you must configure your [GitHub secrets](#secrets-and-variables).
+Before you can successfully run this workflow, you must configure your [GitHub secrets](#4-configure-your-secrets-and-variables).

 This workflow relies on two existing Adobe I/O GitHub Actions published on the GitHub Marketplace: